Mysten Incubation

 devstack apply

-up boots the stack and stays attached until you quit the TUI or interrupt the process. apply checks the selected stack first: if devstack up is live, it asks that supervisor to reconcile and waits for completion; if no supervisor is live, it boots the stack in one-shot mode, reconciles, emits generated files, and exits.
+up boots the stack and stays attached until you quit the TUI or interrupt the process. apply checks the selected stack first: if devstack up is live, it asks that supervisor to reconcile and waits for completion; otherwise it boots the stack in one-shot mode, reconciles, re-emits the per-stack deployment file, and exits.
+Neither touches the generated src/generated tree — that's devstack codegen's job.

-Accepted network names are localnet, testnet, mainnet, devnet, testnet-fork, mainnet-fork, and devnet-fork.
-The same names are accepted with a sui: prefix, and local maps to localnet.
+Accepted network names are exactly localnet, testnet, mainnet, devnet, testnet-fork, mainnet-fork, and devnet-fork — one canonical spelling each, with no sui: prefix or alias form; any other value is rejected with exit code 64.
 Plain sui() still means localnet; fork and live names select the surface network for mode-narrowed configs, generated identity, and configs that explicitly branch on the resolved network.

 Inspection commands